akka/akka-projection/docs/src/main/paradox/overview.md

 Those building blocks are assembled into a `Projection`.
 You can have many instances of it
 @ref:[automatically distributed and run](running.md) in an Akka Cluster.

-@@@ warning

-This module is currently marked as [May Change](https://doc.akka.io/docs/akka/current/common/may-change.html) in the sense that the API might be changed based on feedback from initial usage.
-However, the module is ready for usage in production and we will not break serialization format of messages or stored data.

-@@@

 To see a complete example of an Akka Projections implementation review the @ref:[Getting Started Guide](getting-started/index.md) or the @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/).